 Independent and non-executive director of Bond University Limited since 19 May 2020.
 Following graduation from Bond University in Law and International Relations Ms Vidgen has occupied a number of roles, principally in the energy and resources sector.
 Ms Vidgen has occupied senior roles at Macquarie Group since 1998.
 Currently, she is Global Head of Clean Fuels and Industrial Transition within the Green Investment Group.
 Prior to joining Macquarie, she was a solicitor specialising in the energy sector and project finance.
 She has wide ranging experience across a number of industry sectors including infrastructure, utilities and telecommunications.
-She is a Non-Executive Director of Aurizon Holdings Ltd. Ms Vidgen has also been the Victorian Chair of Chief Executive Women and a director on the national board.
+Ms Vidgen has also been the Victorian Chair of Chief Executive Women and a director on the national board.
 In 2021, Ms Vidgen was appointed as a new member of the Clean Energy Regulator Board.